mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 - Working code for Part 4: 5 points
 - Comments on classes, methods, and reasonable chunks of code explaining what they do: 2 points
 - Properly indented code: 2 points
-- Observing naming conventions (same as Java for function, variable, class, etc. names): 2 point
+- Observing naming conventions (same as Java for function, variable, class, etc. names): 2 points

 These add up to 25 points, which represents 25% of your final grade from this course.